AzureLeMoon/DigikalaChallenge/README.md

 #### 1.2.5.4.
 ELK ILM

-we can define index lifecycle policies on our indices to rotate these our after a certain size or amout of time has passsed, for example setting the included `logs` ILP ensures our indices are rotated after 30 Days or 50 GBs.
+we can define index lifecycle policies on our indices to rotate these our after a certain size or amount of time has passsed, for example setting the included `logs` ILP ensures our indices are rotated after 30 Days or 50 GBs.